 Students should be able to give examples of other water-based disasters

 This kind of lesson plan will be able to help you measure what your students should actually learn at the end of the lesson or activity you are going to give them.
 Just like the approach, your lesson plan needs to be direct and clear.
 Then, when monitoring your students’ progress, you can just create a checklist and check the ones that have been mastered from this list.

-Next are your “scaffolds” of activities.
+Next, are your “scaffolds” of activities.
 Structure your activities in the order of their level of difficulty.
 Your instructions should be well-presented and easy to understand.
 Consider also the time you allot with your activities: from instruction to assessment and additional activities (if necessary).
 Make the additional activities fit each of your student’s needs so you know when to spend more time.
-Also, mix some activities up so you have some that are individual, in partners, and by group to have a little variety.
+Also, mix some activities up so you have some that are individual, in partners, and by the group to have a little variety.
 Your goal is to lock your students’ attention to the lesson.
 You should maintain their interest as the activities progress.
 Think about each activity you are planning to use and determine if it is the most effective way to learn that lesson.

 Finally, assess.
 Use quizzes, homework and even consider letting them tell you in their own words.
-Ask them questions and let them answer in chorus or have them write down what they think they have learned in the lesson for the day.
+Ask them questions and let them answer in a chorus or have them write down what they think they have learned in the lesson for the day.

 How Effective is Explicit Teaching?

 Because you are giving direct, concise, and simple ways to learn the lesson, there is often less room for confusion or misunderstandings.

 There is also a higher chance that your students can learn quickly with the little steps they do to learn the lesson.
 This also helps students begin to feel successful and confident!
 If you have presented the instructions clearly, your students can follow easily, too.

 Your close monitoring and constructive feedback can help them find their way out of mistakes and troubles.
 And eventually, they can develop self-realization and independence along the way.

 Does it Fit You and Your Students?